The Bankrate promise

 A special needs trust enables family and friends to set aside funds for disabled people while still allowing them to qualify for means-tested Social Security benefits, Medicaid or Section 8 housing.
-Money in the trust can be used to pay for certain expenses that might not be covered by public assistance benefits such as dental or vision care as well as caretaker payments.
+Money in the trust can be used for expenses that may not be covered by public assistance benefits, such as dental or vision care as well as caretaker payments.
 There is no minimum balance required for a trust account, although you’ll likely need to work with a lawyer to set one up, which includes designating a trustee and a co-trustee to administer the trust.

-Disabled people may be burdened with significant medical and housing expenses, as well as caretaker costs, all of which can be impediments to saving money and being financially secure.
-Other obstacles can include benefits that are only available to those who are below set income and asset thresholds.
+Disabled people may be burdened with significant medical and housing expenses, as well as caretaker costs, all of which can be impediments to saving money and achieving financial security.
+Other obstacles may include benefits that are only available to those who are below set income and asset thresholds.
 Knowing the ins and outs of ABLE accounts, PASS plans, IDAs and trusts can help you accumulate savings as well as peace of mind.